R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Introduction

-Leveraging two existing vision-and-dialog navigation datasets, CVDN \cite{thomason2020vision} and AlFRED \cite{ALFRED20}, our R2H benchmark introduces two novel tasks: the Respond to Dialog History task and the Respond during Interaction task.
-In the Respond to Dialog History (RDH) task, the helper agent generates a response based on the dialog history, with the aim of guiding the task performer agent closer to the target.
-In the Respond during Interaction (RdI) task, the helper agent is required to generate multiple responses based on the demands of the task performer, guiding the task performer agent to navigate to the destination.
-As a result, R2H benchmark provides a practical evaluation for helper-performer cooperation in both short- and long-term.
-Specially distinguished from other language generation tasks emphasising the similarity of generated language to the ground truth, the tasks in R2H benchmark especially focus on how much the success rate of task performers is benefited with the help from the helper.
+In this work, we introduce the Respond to Help Requests (R2H) benchmark, designed to automatically evaluate conversational multi-modal navigation helpers in a cooperative dynamic with another agent as the task performer.
+The R2H benchmark incorporates pre-trained performer agents to follow the responses from the helper agent, and the helper agent's performance is then reflected in the performance of the fixed task performer.
+Leveraging three existing vision-and-dialog navigation datasets, CVDN \cite{thomason2020vision}, AlFRED \cite{ALFRED20} and AVDN \cite{fan2022aerial}, our R2H benchmark introduces two novel tasks: the Respond to Dialog History task (RDH) and the Respond during Interaction task (RdI).
+In the RDH task, the helper agent generates a response to the inquiry in the dialog history from humans, aiming at facilitating the task completion of the performer agent.
+In the RdI task, the helper agent needs to generate multiple responses from the start of the navigation process with no prior dialog history till the task's success.
+To this end, R2H benchmark offers a pragmatic evaluation of the response from helper agents in both single- and multi-turn helper-performer cooperation.

-We also present a multimodal helper agent, SeeRee, to respond to inquiries from the task performer.
-Our helper agent leverages the oracle knowledge about the task and environment that is unavailable to the task performer, such as the destination location in a navigation task, to generate responses to inquiries from the task performer.
-SeeRee employs pre-trained vision and language models, specifically the Video Swin Transformer \cite{liu2022video} and BERT \cite{devlin2018bert}, to handle multimodal inputs.
+We also present a multi-modal helper agent SeeRee for R2H benchmark, which leverages the oracle knowledge about the task and environment such as the destination location in a navigation task, to generate responses to inquiries from the task performer.
+SeeRee employs pre-trained vision and language models to handle multi-modal inputs.
 To manage long input sequences, SeeRee leverages a novel Conditional Optimized Sparse (COS) attention mask.
-Moreover, we introduce a Parse by Step method, which leverages GPT-3 \cite{brown2020language} to transform ground-truth human responses into structured, noise-free step-by-step instructions.
-Using those parsed instructions (instead of human responses) as the new supervision results can train a better helper agent with improved performance in helping the task performer.
+Moreover, we introduce a Parse by Step, which leverages Large Language Model to transform ground-truth human responses into structured step-by-step navigation instructions.
+Those parsed instructions (instead of human responses) serve as a better training source with improved performance in helping the task performer.
+In experiments, SeeRee surpasses the baseline in generating effective responses and validates the COS attention mask and Parse by Step method.
+SeeRee's responses have been evaluated through human assessments, demonstrating high accuracy and a significant improvement in task success rate compared to the baseline.